-The North ward is home to 17,472 people spread over a largely rural land mass that is characterised by gloriously pristine beaches, picturesque harbours and accessible lakes that lend themselves to an imbedded culture of water pursuits.
+The North ward is home to 17,472 people spread over a largely rural land mass that is characterized by gloriously pristine beaches, picturesque harbours and accessible lakes that lend themselves to an imbedded culture of water pursuits.

-Te Oneroa a Tōhē, 90 Mile Beach, spreads over 88 windswept kilometres from Ahipara in the south to Scott Point on the west coast; its counterpart coastline meanders through Parengarenga, Houhora, Rangaunu and Mangonui Harbours to reach the ward’s southern boundaries.
+Te Oneroa a Tōhē, 90 Mile Beach, spreads over 88 windswept kilometers from Ahipara in the south to Scott Point on the west coast; its counterpart coastline meanders through Parengarenga, Houhora, Rangaunu and Mangonui Harbours to reach the ward’s southern boundaries.

-Kaitāia township is the ward’s economic heart and home to 4,887 people.
+Kaitāia township is the wards economic heart and home to 4,887 people.
 Historically, the area saw the first influx of European settlement when a Mission Station was established in 1833.
 Today’s population also includes a strong contingent of Dalmatian descendants borne of their forebears who were attracted to the area for the gum-digging industry from the 1870s to the 1920s.

 The Hokianga Harbour, yawning in the middle of the West ward, is of significant cultural, historical and social meaning to the people of Aotearoa as the landing place of our common ancestor, Kupe.
 Punctuated by small rural settlements, including Horeke, Kohukohu, Omapere, Opononi, Panguru and Rawene, the West ward is the Far North District in its most authentic and raw state.